 The Problem

-States have led the way in passing Clean Slate automation policies, putting more than 14 million people on the path to having a fully sealed record in the 12 states that have passed legislation meeting The Clean Slate Initiative’s policy minimums.
+States have led the way in passing Clean Slate automation policies, putting over 16 million people on the path to having a fully or partially sealed record across 12 states, and Washington D.C., that have passed legislation meeting The Clean Slate Initiative’s policy minimums.

 Currently, however, there is no standard process for sealing federal records.
 There are very limited avenues for someone to seal a federal record, like when an arrest or conviction was found to be invalid or a clerical error was made, but those opportunities are comparatively rare.